wuyichen24/coding-interview/docs/problems/array/stock/Best_Time_To_Buy_And_Sell_Stock_In_1_Transaction.md

-# Best Time to Buy and Sell Stock
+# Best Time to Buy and Sell Stock In 1 Transaction

 ## Alias
 - Leetcode (121): [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/)